 John Burnside, the Sugar King of Houmas House plantation, was also passionate about racing horses.
 Once he stabled a champion thoroughbred in his billiard room in order to keep it hidden until a race at Kenner’s track.
 Did Burnside win?
 Yes, he did.

 I learned of the latter story while on tour of Houmas House plantation.
 On this same tour, I noticed a map of the Armant Plantation hanging on the wall in the billiard room.
 This map was of particular interest to me since it is the plantation of one of my ancestors, my 5th great-grandfather Jean Baptiste Armant who inherited it from his father.
 I thought it was strange to have a map of a neighboring plantation in the home so I inquired about why it was there.
-The tour guide told me that the Armant Brothers, who had inherited the plantation, wagered it in a bet and lost it to John Burnside in a horse race.
+The tour guide told me that the Armant Brothers, who had inherited that plantation, wagered it in a bet and lost it to John Burnside in a horse race.
 A whole plantation lost in a horse race?
 I had to know more.

 If this story is true, I am appalled that my ancestor cousins were so careless as to bet their inheritance on something as fleeting as a horse race.
 If false, I wanted to clear the name and reputation of my Armant kin.
 So I began my own investigation to determine the details of this story.